QIP 2015 zombie-blogging, Day 5

 StoqMA’s relation to other complexity classes:

-• StoqMA \subseteq SBP \subseteq PostBPP
+• $latex StoqMA \subseteq SBP \subseteq PostBPP$

-• SBP \subseteq AM \subseteq \Pi_2
+• $latex SBP \subseteq AM \subseteq \Pi_2$

-(A_0PP and SBP are approximate counting classes.)
+($latex A_0PP$ and SBP are approximate counting classes.)

 Main result: The local Hamiltonian problem for TIM on degree-3 graphs is StoqMA-complete.
 This sharpens the Cubitt and Montenaro classification by linking the TIM directly to StoqMA.

 In the ferromagnetic TIM, the coupling terms are all positive and the Z-field is uniform.
 Another result is a polynomial-time approximation algorithm for the partition function of the ferromagnetic TIM.
 This generalizes and in fact makes use of a result of Jerrum & Sinclair from 1993.
-The run time is polynomial: O(n^{59}).
+The run time is polynomial: $latex O(n^{59})$.
 Awesome.
 Taking the log of the partition function, one gets the free energy within an additive constant, and at low temperature, this approximates the ground state.

 Rafael Chaves, Christian Majenz, Lukas Luft, Thiago O. Maciel, Dominik Janzing, Bernhard Schölkopf and David Gross.